-Mental health is just as important as physical health.
+Mental health issues are just as important to take care of as physical health issues.
 And so people should give equal attention to both.
 After all, your mind affects your overall well-being, including your ability to function in social and professional settings, manage stress, and cope with life’s challenges.

 There are many ways to seek treatment for mental health issues.
-Some of the top suggestions are to see a therapist, explore prescribed medications, begin a regular habits of meditation, start a consistent journaling practice or talk about your struggles with friends and family.
+Some of the top suggestions are to see a therapist, explore prescribed medications, begin a regular habit of meditation, start a consistent journaling practice, recognize patterns of pain, and/or talk about your struggles with friends and family.

 Plus I founded the therapist recommended video course called The Anxiety Cure.